Col 2: Date

 This is a code indicating which sponsors should be listed in the announcement

 page.
-The code contains one letter for each sponsor; for example, the code ZD indicates both Zanfel (Z) and
+The code follows an asterisk and contains one letter for each sponsor; for example, the code ZD indicates both Zanfel (Z) and

-Dick's Sproting Goods (D) are sponsors.
+Dick's Sporting Goods (D) are sponsors and would look like this *ZD.
 If there are no sponsors, the column should contain an asterisk (*).

 Col 12: Photos